 VR is also deployed in the education sector for teaching and learning scenarios.
 It aids the students in conversing together, in the vicinity of a 3D environment.
 The students can also be carried on virtual field trips such as to museums, embarking on tours of the solar system as well as traveling back in time to varying eras.

-Virtual reality can prove to be specifically advantageous for students having special needs, like autism.
+Virtual reality can prove to be specifically advantageous for students having special needs.
 Research has discovered that VR could prove to be a motivating platform to safely train children and teach them social skills including children having autism disorders.
 For instance, the technology company, Floreo, executed virtual reality situations that enable children to absorb and train themselves with skills like making eye contact, pointing as well as developing social connections.

 Virtual Reality has been steadily shifting the sports industry for all its participants.
 This technology can be employed by coaches as well as players for training effectively across various sports, with them being able to view as well as experience particular scenarios repeatedly and enhancing their performance every time.